-For years, my wife and I and our kids have been talking about creating an underbay sleeping compartment.
-Every time we took the bus out, the kids and their friends would love to clean out a belly of the bus, lay down a piece of foam and the sleeping bags, and sleep down below.
-The kids kept saying, “Dad, finish this off like the rest of the cabin.”
+For years, my wife and I and our kids have been talking about creating an underbay sleeping compartment in our bus conversion.
+Every time we took the bus out, the kids and their friends would love to clean out the belly of the bus, lay down a piece of foam and the sleeping bags, and sleep down below.
+The kids kept saying, "Dad, finish this off like the rest of the cabin."
 (We had a Moose Creek Motorcabin).
-Well, I kept talking about it, the kids kept asking, and finally someone purchased our MCI 9 Motorcabin, with the condition that I finish off the underbay sleeping compartment.
-Isn’t that the way it always goes: you do something to a house or bus in order to sell it, and miss the enjoy-ment of the finished project!
+Well, I kept talking about it, the kids kept asking, and finally, someone purchased our MCI 9 Motorcabin, with the condition that I finish off the underbay sleeping compartment.
+Isn't that the way it always goes: you do something to a house or bus in order to sell it, and miss the enjoyment of the finished project!
 So the job got done!
 With photos to prove it!

-Now that that bus is gone, I’m building another to replace it.
-I have already installed the “belly bay” sleeping compart-ment.
-What’s interesting is that I think my wife and I will sleep downstairs.
+Now that that bus is gone, I'm building another to replace it.
+I have already installed the "belly bay" sleeping compartment.
+Interestingly, I think my wife and I will sleep downstairs.
 It is quiet down there, the kids can tear up the inside of the bus, and let us sleep!

 A footnote: I'm confused as to what to call it.
 Downstairs Bedroom?
 Bus Belly?
 Basement Bedroom?
 Luggage Bay?
 Jail House?